jayden-n/jayden-n/README.md

 </a>

 <samp>
-I have a passion for solving problems.
+I just have a passion for solving problems.
 </br>
 Thanks for reading.
 </samp>